-Morris Carter has not only built wagons that replicate those used by the pioneers, he’s actually made the 2,600 mile wagon train trip himself, from its start in Independence, MO to the final destination in Oregon’s Willamette Valley.
+Morris Carter has built wagons that replicate those used by the pioneers.
+Plus, he’s actually made the 2,600-mile wagon train trip himself, from its start in Independence, MO to the final destination in Oregon’s Willamette Valley.

 Others may have read the books and journals of those original pioneers, but Carter – who has also read them all – has done it.
 Really done it, in a wagon pulled by horse along the same routes used by those who settled the west.

-And today, from his home in Casper, WY, he leads modern day wagon trail excursions whose route literally parallels the still-visible ruts left by those who traveled the Oregon Trail 150 years ago.
+And today, from his home in Casper, WY, he leads modern-day wagon trail excursions whose route literally parallels the still-visible ruts left by those who traveled the Oregon Trail 150 years ago.